yaelth/drive/README.md

 `drive` is a tiny program to pull or push [Google Drive](https://drive.google.com) files.

 `drive` was originally developed by [Burcu Dogan](https://github.com/rakyll) while working on the Google Drive team.
-This repository contains the latest version of the code, as she is no longer able to maintain it.
+Since she is very busy and no longer able to maintain it, I took over drive on `Thursday, 1st January 2015`.
+This repository contains the latest version of the code.

 ## Table of Contents